reginaldohiss/Controle-de-Estoque/README.md

 ## About the project

 The Inventory Control Designed and built by the Dynne team, it has the best services and adapted to the needs and needs of the client or company.
 We offer the best services always aiming at the client's business rule.
 Delivering not only a complete Inventory Control, but a value product that generates profits, which will help in sales leaving it in a simple and objective way.
 You can find all this in the services of Dynne Tecnologia.
 Hire Us We can be close to You.
+[Clique Aqui](https://www.dynne.com.br/)
 ## Technologies Used

 We use the best technologies for product performance, as well as good practices.
 Giving even better usability, stability and total viability.
 Technologies such as: